-This qualification is a nationally recognised course and is designed as an ideal pathway into industry areas including community services, sport and recreation, environment and conservations, arts, emergency service and human rights and justice.
+This course is designed as an ideal pathway into industry areas including community services, sport and recreation, environment and conservations, arts, emergency service and human rights and justice.
 There is also an opportunity for students to be engaged and connected in their community whilst learning employability skills such as communication, teamwork, problem solving, planning, organisation and self-management.